Bewinxed/slimspec/README.md

-# SlimSpec
+# SlimSpec : Towards Zero-Shot ApiSpec-To-Doc

 SlimSpec is a token-optimized format for representing API specifications with semantic precision.
-Designed for LLM context window efficiency.
+Designed for Zero-Shot LLM context window efficiency.

 ## Evaluations